Kathy Griffin Reveals Mom Maggie’s Struggle With Dementia: ‘I Miss Her’

 The funny lady revealed that she had what she called her last “coherent conversation” with Maggie in September when the 98-year-old woman was still able to recognize her.
 Griffin revealed that it was up until a couple of years prior that Maggie was sharp-minded and that no one could “get anything past her.”

-Griffin has always referenced her mom in her stand up shows.
+Griffin has always referenced her mom in her stand-up shows.

-Some of her best jokes about her mom always included a box of wine and Maggie’s irreverent take on the world and her daughter’s famous friends and career.
+Some of her best jokes about her mom always included a box of wine, Maggie’s irreverent take on the world, and her daughter’s famous friends and career.

 Back in 2010, Maggie wrote a book called Tip It!
-The World According to Maggie Griffin and she and her daughter went on a book tour together, with Kathy promoting the paperback release of Official Book Club Selection: A Memoir According To Kathy Griffin.
+The World According to Maggie Griffin, and she and her daughter went on a book tour together, with Kathy promoting the paperback release of Official Book Club Selection: A Memoir According To Kathy Griffin.

-To the Orange County Register, Kathy quipped of her mother’s scheduled appearance, “I will tell you I’m nervous about her doing a book signing because she’s kind of like Lindsay Lohan.
+“I will tell you I’m nervous about her doing a book signing because she’s kind of like Lindsay Lohan.
 I don’t know if she’s going to show up on time.
 I know if she’s going to be sober.
-I don’t know if she’s going commando – I don’t know what to expect.”
+I don’t know if she’s going commando — I don’t know what to expect,” Kathy quipped of her mother’s scheduled appearance, as quoted by the Orange County Register.

-The Inquisitr previously reported that Griffin trolled President Donald Trump regarding a retweet he published on his Twitter account about Rep. Adam Schiff, that Schiff reportedly fell for a prank call from Russian pranksters.
+The Inquisitr previously reported that Griffin trolled President Donald Trump regarding a retweet he published on his Twitter account about Rep. Adam Schiff, in which Schiff reportedly fell for a prank call from Russian pranksters.